Here is the overview of the program:

 EPUB 3.3, a W3C standard with a test suite.

-Ivan Herman is member of the permanent staff of W3C, and is the official staff contact for the EPUB Working Group.
-He is also one of the co-editors of the EPUB 3.3 specification.
+An Overview of the current status of the work on EPUB 3.3 at W3C by Ivan Herman, is member of the permanent staff of W3C, official staff contact for the EPUB Working Group and co-editor of the EPUB 3.3 specification.

 The Accessibility clock is ticking